-Solicitors with expert knowledge of Joint Venture Agreements
+Solicitors in Manchester and London with expert knowledge of Joint Venture Agreements

 If your business plans involve pooling knowledge, then a joint venture agreement might be ideal.
 These are needed when two or more businesses join with a specific aim, even if it is just to make more sales.

 To protect your own company’s interests, it is vital to seek independent legal advice to ensure any Joint Venture Agreement will work for you and your business.